Higher Solitude Rock Climbing

 |GPS:||35.241, -111.618 Google Map · Climbing Area Map|

 |Admins:||Greg Opland, Luke Bertelsen, JJ Schlick|

-Just before you get to The Solitude Wall on the right, look for a small trail that breaks off left, and leads you into the gully.
-Follow this trail for a minute or so staying in the gully, and then look for a sharp left hand turn, and the trail which starts to lead you up and out of the gully on the left West side.
+Just before you get to The Solitude Wall look for a small trail that breaks off left and leads you into the gully.
+Follow this trail for a minute or so staying in the gully.
+Then look for a sharp left hand turn, and the trail which starts to lead you up and out of the canyon on the left West side.

-Continue on this steep and scenic trail as it winds it's way through the boulders, and small cliff bands high on the west side of the canyon.
-For most of this portion of the hike, you will be well above the bottom of the canyon, and have open views of The Solitude Wall across canyon.
+Continue on this steep and scenic climber’s trail as it winds it's way through the boulders and small cliff bands high on the west side of the canyon.
+For most of this portion of the hike, you will be well above the bottom of the canyon and have open views of The Solitude Wall across canyon.
 Keep pumping to the top!!